-    - CIEE/ Language and Culture Program in Dakar - Dakar, Senegal
+- Development Studies and Internship in Dakar (MSID) - Dakar, Senegal

-- American Programs Abroad (APA)/ Paris - Paris, France
+- Academic Programs Abroad (APA) - Paris, France

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in French-speaking countries.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where FRENCH courses may be available.